reneesaks/psback/README.md

 ## Editors

 Project is developed in IntellJ IDEA 2017 but any other IDE should also work just fine.
-Once maven is installed, proceed with the installation instructions.
+Once maven and git is installed, proceed with the installation instructions.

 ## Installing